 Add operating systems

 Assessment recognizes specific operating system names.
-Any operating system name you specify must match one of the options in the supported names list.
+Any name you specify must exactly match one of the strings in the supported names list.

 Add multiple disks

 The template provides default fields for the first disk.
-You can add similar columns for up to 8 disks.
+You can add similar columns for up to eight disks.

-For example, to specify all fields for a second disk, add the columns:
+For example, to specify all fields for a second disk, add these columns:

 Add multiple applications